frosit/magerun-rewritetoolset/docs/commands.md

 __Top-level options__

-* --log-statistics : saves the statistics as a json file in var/rewrite_toolset/stats - for use in further data statistics.
+* --log-statistics : saves the statistics as a JSON file in var/rewrite_toolset/stats - for use in further data statistics.
 * --share-statistics : sends the statistics to a server or database for further analysis, this endpoint can be overridden using magerun configuration

 _above options accept no values_

-_note_ Options are becoming obsolete and do not have a function everywhere despite listing in command info
+_note_: Options are becoming obsolete and do not have a function everywhere despite listing in command info.
+This is to earlier research stages of this project.
+Legacy code resides and will be cleaned in following releases.

 __Rewrite-level options__

-* --store "somevalue" : pre-selects store(s), skipping the prompt, usefull when chaining commands
+* --store "somevalue" : pre-selects store(s), skipping the prompt, useful when chaining commands
     * accepts: string, int, array
-        * an array can be given comma seperated and accepts strings and integers
+        * an array can be given comma separated and accepts strings and integers
     * all stores: add "all" for selecting all stores